conan-io/docs/howtos/collaborate_packages.rst

 ----------------------------------

 If the original package creator has the package recipe in a repository, this would be the simplest approach.
-Just clone the package recipe in your machine, change something if you want, and then export the package recipe under your own user name.
+Just clone the package recipe on your machine, change something if you want, and then export the package recipe under your own user name.
 Point your project's
 ``[requires]`` to the new package name, and use it as usual:

 .. code-block:: bash